Germany announces widening of checks to all land borders – DW – 09/09/2024

 German Interior Minister Nancy Faeser on Monday announced an extension of passport controls along all of the country's land borders.

-The minister said the checks, to curb the number of people entering Germany without visas, are part of a bid to limit irregular migration and address threats from Islamist terror groups and cross-border criminal organizations.
+Faeser said the checks were part of a bid to limit irregular migration and address threats from Islamist terror groups and cross-border criminal organizations.

-Germany's neighbors are all fellow members of the Schengen Zone, within which there are usually no restrictions and checks on travel.
+"We are doing everything we can to protect the people in our country against this," said Faeser.

+"We are strengthening our internal security through concrete action and we are continuing our tough stance against irregular migration," the minister said.

 Reports citing government sources said Faeser had already informed the European Commission of the measures.